 Diversity Week began as Disability and Diversity Awareness Days in 1999 and transformed into Disability and Diversity Awareness Week in 2000.
-These activities were co-sponsored by the Office of Student Diversity Programs and the Office of Disability Services.
+Both were co-sponsored by the Office of Diversity Programs and the Office of Disability Services.
 These events were designed to promote heightened awareness, acceptance, and understanding of persons with diverse backgrounds and persons with disabilities within the Georgia Tech Community.

 Super Geek Trivia Fight Night facilitated by Atlanta’s Geekiest Geek – Abe Grier